lk0103/ROCF_score_classification/README.md

 A streamlined script to load a pre‑trained Swin transformer model and evaluate it on the test set, producing accuracy metrics.

 + ***orezane_1500x1500px/***:
-Contains the preprocessed dataset images, all resized and cropped to 1500×1500 pixels.
+Contains dataset images, all resized and cropped to 1500×1500 pixels.

 + ***Results of experiments***:
 Stores output from experiments, including: